dvkch/Polycam/README.md

 ### PTZCamera

 This is the library package, defining all possible configurations and actions supported by the EagleEye IV.
-A lot of work has been put into this over the last two years, while I cannot garantee that all commands are safe, I feel pretty confident in my understanding and implementation for all of them.
+A lot of work has been put into this over the last two years, while I cannot guarantee that all commands are safe, I feel pretty confident in my understanding and implementation for all of them.

 Full list of supported camera commands is visible in the [fuzzer report](Docs/FuzzerResults.md).